Gustav Badin: Legacy

 Badin is a character in the novel Morianen by Magnus Jacob Crusenstolpe in 1838, where he was described as the participator in all the secrets and greater events of the royal family, from the revolution of 1772 to the deposition of 1809.
 Though this was exaggerated, it was nevertheless a more-or-less true image of him.

+In 2024, a ballet about Badin's life story was created at the Royal Swedish Opera by Amir Chamdin and Pär Isberg, starring Paris Opera principal ballet dancer Guillaume Diop.

 His diaries, written in French, are preserved in the library of the Uppsala University.